PV277 Programming Applications for Social Robots

 Option 1 - Dialog variables

-In dialog file, set value of variable, use it in Python script in behavior.
+In the dialog topic file, set a value of a variable, use the variable in a Python script in the robot's behavior.
+See the example application below for details.

 concept:(team) [sparta spartě slavie slavii] u:(["Můj [oblíbený nejoblíbenější] tým je" "Fandím {týmu}"] _~team) $team=$1